reyvhernandez/never-herd/README.md

-# never-herd
+# Laravel Never Herd
-Mac PHP development automated setup
+Auto setup and install your development environment for Laravel.

 ## Included Apps
 * PHP 8.3, 8.2, 8.1, 7.4, 7.3, 7.2, 7.1, 7.0